 Whereas UberRush courier service is also another stream of the Uber, however, its restaurant courier facility has been stopped by the company as now UberEats controls that.

 Asking the drivers first regarding the on-demand services and carrying out a survey could be learning from Uber’s failed venture UberEssentials.
 The $69 billion company has called off its product delivery service, UberEssentials within the five months of its launch in August 2014.

 The ride-hailing companies are expanding their business with partnerships and exploring new ways of providing services to the consumers.
 Uber is also testing a ‘premium support’ service in its mobile app with its most frequent riders.

-All these actions of the company show that company is working towards a deeper and a trustworthy relation with its customers.
+All these actions of the company show that the company is working towards a deeper and trustworthy relationship with its customers.
 Along with these the company is also aggressively putting its effort in “180 days of change” campaign.
-Under the campaign, the uber app has been updated with various features such as ‘ride sharing’ and “No thanks” option for the drivers.
+Under the campaign, the Uber app has been updated with various features such as ‘ride-sharing’ and “No thanks” option for the drivers.

 She is a content marketer and has more than five years of experience in IoT, blockchain, Web, and mobile development.
 In all these years, she closely followed the app development, and now she writes about the existing and the upcoming mobile app technologies.
 Her essence is more like a ballet dancer.